 We selected Matthew Lerch's Follow-Through for our first test and review.
 This is a lock-blade folder with a liner lock and blade flipper.
 The black handle material is tough, glass-reinforced nylon and it is checkered for a secure grip.

 The single, half-serrated, hollow ground, drop point, matte finished blade is made of 8Cr13MoV stainless steel.
 8Cr13MoV is a high quality Chinese steel that approximates the properties of Japanese AUS-8.
 It is very tough, easy to sharpen and holds an edge well.

 This is a large folder, measuring five inches closed and 8-3/4 inches with its 3-3/4 inch blade open.
 Too large for most folks to comfortably carry loose in a front pants pocket, a two position (left or right side) pocket/waistband clip is thoughtfully provided.

 The Ruger Follow-Through is comfortable and easy to use and it re-sharpens quickly when needed (which is not very often).
 It is destined to become our workhorse knife around the farm, to be used on leather harnesses, the polycord binding alfalfa bales and whatever else requires a good blade.

 Because of the unique nature of the new Ruger line of knives, we encourage our readers to check them out at ShopRuger.com.
 There is a knife to meet practically every need and they are what one would expect from CRKT and Ruger: quality and functionality at a fair price.

-Copyright 2016 by Jim Clary and/or chuckhawks.com.
+Copyright 2016 by Jim and Mary Clary and/or chuckhawks.com.
 All rights reserved.